The Accidental Case Manager: How to Navigate Expectations, Empathy, De-escalation Techniques and Burnout

 Understand basic frameworks to structure one-on-one and group client interactions effectively for the accidental case manager

-Review how to make appropriate referrals based on client needs and available community resources or your organizational resources
+Review how to make appropriate referrals based on client needs and available organizational resources

-Analyze personal and organizational limitations when supporting clients, and assess when to seek additional help or refer out.
+Analyze organizational limitations when supporting clients, and assess when to seek additional help or refer out.

 Develop simple systems or processes that support sustainable case management and client follow-up.